GEM-benchmark/NL-Augmenter/filters/group_inequity/README.md

 f.filter(sentences)
 ```

-If you want to use a filter with French texts, you might want to install the spacy French model first, as spacy dependecy is used for lemmatization on the sentences before comparing them to the factor arrays:
+If you want to use a filter with French texts, you might want to install the spacy French model first, as spacy dependency is used for lemmatization on the sentences before comparing them to the factor arrays:
 ```
 python -m spacy download fr_core_news_sm
 ```

 ## What are the limitations of this filter?
-The filter does not take into calculation condition sentences from the `union_group`, which where flagged as inherent to both - minor and major groups at the same time.
+The filter does not take into calculation condition the the sentences from the `union_group`, which where flagged as inherent to both - minor and major groups at the same time.
-You might want to extract the content of this group using "sort_groups()" method and check it manually or using other methods.
+You might want to expract the content of this group using "sort_groups()" method ad check it manually or using other methods.

 ## References
 _[1]_